olekuz/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/setup-environment.md

 ## Step Five

-Click [Deploy Control Plane and Creat an Edge Gateway](/docs/tyk-cloud/glossary/glossary/#deploy).
+Click [Deploy Control Plane and Create an Edge Gateway](/docs/tyk-cloud/glossary/glossary/#deploy).
 You can watch your deployment being created.
 You will then be taken to the Deployments overview screen within Tyk Cloud.

 Next you'll set up your first API from the Tyk Dashboard.